moztopia/makefiler/readme.md

 ## Customizing Variables with `Makefile.variables` (Optional)

-You can customize certain variables used in the `Makefile` system without directly modifying the main `Makefile`.
+You can customize variables that are **intended to be used within your target definitions in the `.mk` files** (located in the `makefiler/` directory) using an optional `Makefile.variables` file.
+This allows you to tailor the behavior of your build targets without needing to modify the `.mk` files directly, promoting reusability and configuration flexibility.

 1.  **Create `Makefile.variables`:** In the same directory as the main `Makefile`, create a file named `Makefile.variables`.

-2.  **Define Variables:** Inside `Makefile.variables`, define any variables you want to override.
-For example:
+2.  **Define Variables:** Inside `Makefile.variables`, define any variables you want to customize.
+These variables will then be available for use within your `.mk` target files.
+For example, if your `build.mk` file in `makefiler/` uses variables like `BACKEND_BUILD_COMMAND` and `DEPLOY_SERVER_ADDRESS`, you can customize them in `Makefile.variables`:

     ```makefile
     # Makefile.variables

-    BACKEND_DIR = custom_backend_path
-    CONTAINER_PHP = docker-compose exec app php
+    BACKEND_BUILD_COMMAND = docker-compose -f docker-compose.backend.yml build
+    DEPLOY_SERVER_ADDRESS = my-production-server.example.com
     ```

-    These variables defined in `Makefile.variables` will take precedence over any default variables defined in the main `Makefile`.
+3.  **Usage in `.mk` Files:** In your `.mk` files, you can now use these variables, and their values will be dynamically set based on whether `Makefile.variables` exists and what it contains.

+    ```makefile
+    # makefiler/build.mk

+    build-backend: # Build the backend application using custom command.
+    	@echo "Building backend using: $(BACKEND_BUILD_COMMAND)"
+    	@$(BACKEND_BUILD_COMMAND)

+    deploy-backend: # Deploy backend to custom server address.
+    	@echo "Deploying backend to: $(DEPLOY_SERVER_ADDRESS)"
+    	@# ... deployment commands using $(DEPLOY_SERVER_ADDRESS) ...
+    ```

-3.  **Run `make`:** The `Makefile` will automatically include `Makefile.variables` if it exists, applying your custom variable settings.
-If `Makefile.variables` does not exist, the default variables in the main `Makefile` will be used.
+4.  **Run `make`:** The `Makefile` will automatically include `Makefile.variables` if it exists, applying your custom variable settings when processing the `.mk` target files.
+If `Makefile.variables` does not exist, the default (or initially defined) variable values will be used in your `.mk` files.

+**Important Notes:**

+- **Do Not Modify the Main `Makefile` Directly:** The `Makefile` program itself is designed to provide the core dynamic loading and help system. **End-users are strongly discouraged from modifying the main `Makefile` file.** Customization and extension of the build process should primarily be achieved by creating and modifying `.mk` files within the `makefiler/` directory and by using the optional `Makefile.variables` file for variable overrides.
+Directly altering the main `Makefile` can lead to unexpected behavior, break the dynamic loading mechanism, and make future updates or maintenance more difficult.

+- **`Makefile.variables` Scope:** The `Makefile.variables` file is intended for customizing variables that are _used by your targets defined in the `.mk` files_.
+While technically variables defined in `Makefile.variables` will override any similarly named variables in the main `Makefile` _if defined before the `-include` statement_, **the main `Makefile` itself is designed to be largely static and should not typically require end-user modification.** Customization should primarily happen through the `.mk` files and the optional `Makefile.variables` file to maintain the structure and integrity of the `Makefiler` system.

 ## Debug Mode